Z-P-J/MobileInteractiveClass/web/assets/global/plugins/bootstrap-modal/README.md

 + **modalOverflow**
 Set this property to true for modals with highly dynamic content.
 This will force the modal to behave as if it is larger than the viewport.

-+ **manager**
++ **userType**
-Set the modal's manager.
+Set the modal's userType.
 By default this is set to the `GlobalModalManager` and will most likely not need to be overridden.

 **ModalManager**